Note From Our Naturalist

 As we learned in the last quarter from a student report, sea turtles can be found in the Gulf of Maine, contrary to popular belief.
 The turtles we see are descendants from some of the oldest creatures on the planet, survivors of a mass extinction at the Triassic/Jurassic period boundary.
 (1.)

 All sea turtles migrate to warmer southerly waters to nest and cooler waters to feed.
 Hatchlings migrate offshore beginning an ocean stage, which may last up to 7 years.
 These juveniles usually feed and seek protection in the Sargasso Sea off the Southeastern US coast.
 Eventually, they find their way into the northward moving current of the Gulf Stream, feeding in the warm waters of late summer and autumn.
-They move south when the water temperature drops but enclosed bodies of water like Cape Cod Bay tend to draw them in.
-They can become “cold stunned” or shocked if they do not depart soon enough causing their activity to slow, and then cease, causing them to strand.
+They generally move south when the water temperature drops but enclosed bodies of water like Cape Cod Bay tend to draw them in.
+They can become "cold stunned" or shocked if they do not depart soon enough causing their activity to slow, and then cease, causing them to strand.
 If found, they are usually underweight and possibly suffering from severe injury and infection.
-Recovery programs, such as that run by Mass.
-Audubon in Wellfleet on Cape Cod can get turtles into rehabilitation facilities quickly where their health can be restored sufficiently to release them back into the wild.
+Recovery programs, such as that run by Massachusetts Audubon, Wellfleet Cape Cod, get turtles into rehabilitation facilities quickly where their health can be restored sufficiently to release them back into the wild.
 (2.)

 All sea turtles in the US are protected by the Endangered Species Act (ESA).
 In Canada, Leatherbacks are protected by the Species at Risk Act (SARA), while Loggerheads are being considered for listing.
 The other two species do not occur in Canadian waters.